Leftfish/es_sweatbox/readme.md

 python run_cli.py -output_path scenario.txt EPWA -arr WA33 MO26 LL25 -dep WA29 10 MO26 3
 ```

-This command generates a scenario for the EPWA TMA with arrivals on runways EPWA (33), EPMO (26) and EPLL (25), and departures from WA33 (10 departures) and MO26 (3 departures).
+This command generates a scenario for the EPWA TMA with arrivals on runways EPWA (33), EPMO (26) and EPLL (25), as well as 10 departures from EPWA (29) and 3 departures from EPMO (26).
 The output is saved to `scenario.txt`.

 #### Graphical User Interface (GUI)
 To run the GUI version, use the `run_gui.py` script: